Frequently Asked Questions

 Do you have the rights to publish the wedding photos?

 The copyright of the photographs remains with the photographer.
 This means that the client can reproduce them for personal use only.
-This also means that I have the right to watermark any photos, however as a courtesy I tend to only select a few to watermark.
 I have the right to publish photos for business use including but not limited to the website and social media accounts.
 If you have any safeguarding concerns please make them known at the time of booking.

 Where in the UK do you travel?